Code-Institute-Submissions/ms4-england-cricket-tickets/README.md

 As my fourth and final submission for the Code Institute, this England Cricket Tickets website is an online store where users can purchase tickets for England Cricket matches around the globe.
 They can select the day they want to visit, which stand, and how many tickets they would like to purchase.
-They can login to their accounts to see what tickets they have bought, read FAQs, and receive emails to notify them that new tickets have been added.
+They can login to their accounts to see what tickets they have bought, read FAQs, and receive a 10% discount for becoming a member.
 The owner of the website will be able to create, read, update and delete new tours and tickets in order to keep the website updated.
 It is designed to be responsive and accessible on a range of devices, making it interactive and easy to navigate for potential users.

 <p align="center">
     <img src="readme_materials/responsive.jpg">